 How to Find a Neonatal Intensive Care Unit Nurse:

 Create a competitive NICU nurse job post.

 Most employers post a general NICU nurse job description to job sites and add a few standard benefits.
 This approach won't work in an environment where employers face strong competition in sourcing NICU nurses.
 Your recruitment strategy should be to sell the job to neonatal intensive care unit nurses.

 Make sure that you highlight the benefits you offer NICU nurses who work for you.

 Post your job to multiple sites.

 Posting your NICU nurse job to general sites is a good place to start.
-Indeed is a great first step because it attracts large amounts of general traffic and it is free.
+Indeed is a great first step because it attracts large amounts of general traffic and it's free.

 Make sure your job posting is visible to those NICU nurses who use Google to search for general NICU nurse jobs.
 Google for Jobs allows your job to be seen in search results and greatly increases your job posting's reach.

 If you've tried these and still aren't having any luck with sourcing NICU nurses, you'll want to consider posting to job sites that specialize in nursing jobs.
 Some of these sites would allow you to post your NICU nurse job listing for free, while others require payment.

 Some applicants overlook the requirements for a job.
 Even if they do not qualify, they'll apply anyway.
 Find those who truly fit by asking a few basic screening questions in a short email.

 - How long have you worked as a NICU nurse?